anycall6779/S1Uck-1DM/README.md

-# **IDM Activation Script (Activator + Registry Cleaner)**
+# ** Activation Script (Activator + Registry Cleaner)**

-IDM Activation Script is a tool designed to activate Internet Download Manager (IDM) for free, allowing users to bypass trial period restrictions and enjoy the full version without purchasing a license.
+ Activation Script is a tool designed to activate Internet Download Manager () for free, allowing users to bypass trial period restrictions and enjoy the full version without purchasing a license.

 ### 📝 **Latest Verison**
-- Coporton IDM Activation Script 2.5.1
+- Coporton  Activation Script 2.5.1
 - Support Internet Download Manager 6.42 Build 36

 ## 💪 **Features**

 - ✅ Activate Internet Download Manager for free.
 - 🛠  Simple and easy-to-use interface.
-- 🌐 Automatic version validation (script and IDM).
+- 🌐 Automatic version validation (script and ).
-- 📂 Compatible with multiple versions of IDM.
+- 📂 Compatible with multiple versions of .
 - 💻 Lightweight and fast.

 ## 🛠️ **Installation**